sundeepbassi/quizzy-movies/README.md

       3) As a user I want to see images if the answers are correct or incorrect.

-      4) As a user I want to be able to create a  username  .

-      5) As a user I want to be able to give feedback.

-      6) As a user I want to easily navigate around the site.
+      4) As a user I want to easily navigate around the site.

-      7) As a user I want to be able to play the quiz on various devices.
+      5) As a user I want to be able to play the quiz on various devices.

 UX?
 Check on slack with Anna Greaves and Jim, also portfolio students